 6.2 ITU-T Rec.
 H.248.48: RTCP XR Block Reporting Package

-This Recommendation addresses the concerns of above mentioned limitations.
-The H.248 package and comprehensive measurement concept should obsolete above two Recommendations.
+This Recommendation addresses the issues regarding H.248.30 and the work on H.248.xnq.
+H.248.48 represents a comprehensive measurement concept and obsoletes H.248.30 and the H.248.xnq work.

 6.3 Expired ITU-T proposal H.248.xnq: Extended Network Quality Metrics Packages for Next Generation Networks

-This expired draft (see Appendix II) was developed in order to address the limitations of the [ITU-T H.248.30] defined measurement framework, as well as the IETF work on additional RTCP performance metrics.
+This expired work (see Appendix II) was developed in order to address the limitations of the [ITU-T H.248.30] defined measurement framework, as well as the IETF work on additional RTCP performance metrics.
 The work on the H.248 packages was completed, but the draft was not progressed or published by ITU-T in favour of a design change for a solution that is future proof and decoupled from IETF standardization development.

 7 Classification of performance metrics